 The lighthouses scattered across Maine hold an air of mystery.
 These historic structures have kept mariners safe for generations, but now their towers are usually closed to guests except for one special day out of the year.
 Locals and visitors from all over the world wait patiently for Maine Open Lighthouse Day.
 During this annual event, over two dozen Maine lighthouses are open to the public for viewing!
-This is only a one-day event that usually takes place in September, so make sure check this year’s date and then book your stay at Pilgrim’s Inn for this rare opportunity to climb the ancient spiral staircases and learn about these amazing historic lighthouses.
-Maine Open Lighthouse Day 2017 is September 9th!
+This is only a one-day event that usually takes place in September, so make sure you check this year’s date.
+Plan your trip around all the things to see and do in Deer Isle, ME, including visiting all the nearby lighthouses.
+You don’t want to miss this rare opportunity to climb the ancient spiral staircases and learn about these incredible historic landmarks.

 Maine Open Lighthouse Day Tours

-To celebrate this occasion, Isle au Haut Boat Services offers a special cruise to see some of the lighthouses the way they were meant to be seen–from the water!
+To celebrate this occasion, Isle Au Haut Boat Services offers a special cruise to see some of the lighthouses the way they were meant to be seen–from the water!
 This tour is spread out over two days; the first day takes passengers to 6 lighthouses, the second day takes passengers to 4.
-On Maine Open Lighthouse Day, their boat tour takes guests to Isle au Haut Light where they get to go ashore for a guided tour of the lighthouse.
+On this day each year, their boat tour takes guests to Isle Au Haut Light where they get to go ashore for a guided tour, giving guests the chance to go inside the lighthouse.
 This is a rare opportunity because the tower is usually closed to visitors!

 Deer Isle Lighthouse Trail